tshauck/blog.trenthauck.com/content/posts/testing-static-sites-and-other-cool-shit.md

 I'm using the [this][postgres] container setup.
 It allow for the stuff mentioned above, but that's not was this section is about.
-IMO, what's interesting here is JSON in postgres.
+IMO, what's interesting here is json in postgres.
 At this point there's no point in using a different relational database than postgres (and maybe event document store) for that matter.

 I wanted to keep a line per exposure, but I also wanted a general schema where I could store multiple experiments.
 This is tricky when you consider an experiment could have several factors.
 It's not straight forward how to design a table that can handle many experiment types.
-Therefore, storing json in JSON fields allows for the flat design to be maintained.
+Therefore, storing json in json fields allows for the flat design to be maintained.

 Here's how the table was created: